couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 `History` is whether history retention override is enabled on this collection.
 Omit if not set - not set will default to bucket level setting.
 * On Create/Update this setting should be guarded by the bucket capability of `nonDedupedHistory`
 * If the bucket capability is not supported then a `FeatureNotAvailableException` must be raised.
-  * Suggested supplementary text: "history is unsupported by the server, magma storage engine must be used"
+  * Suggested supplementary text: "History retention is not supported - note that both server 7.2+ and Magma storage engine must be used"

 ## ScopeSpec